pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle undergoing incomplete (i.e., 'partial') melting and that melt moving towards the surface where it solidifies to crust.

+Debris belts
+    Regions around a star containing material left over from planet formation, such as the asteroid belt in our solar system, or the [Kuiper belt](https://en.wikipedia.org/wiki/Kuiper_belt).

 Differentiated
     See **{term}`differentiation`**.